-The actions show strong effectiveness in that the metrics were either maintained or improved upon.
+The actions show strong effectiveness in that all but one of the metrics were either maintained or improved upon.

 A description of any changes made to the planned goal, metrics, desired outcomes, or actions for the coming year that resulted from reflections on prior practice.